 Are there any exemptions from the legislation?

 Yes, there are exemptions from the legislation.
-If your organisation is ISO50001 accredited for your full UK operation, then you are considered to be complaint with ESOS already.
+If your organisation is ISO50001 accredited for your full UK operation, then you are considered to be compliant with ESOS already.
 If only part of your organisation is ISO50001 accredited, you will not be exempt and you will need to comply with ESOS.

 What are the benefits for complying with ESOS?